r2xj/plex-requester-collections/README.md

 FEATURE_RUN_ONCE=0 # Optional - 1:Run through once then stop.
 0 (default): Repeat every 24h.
 FEATURE_CREATE_COLLECTIONS=1 # Optional - 1 (default): Make smart collection for each requester.
 0: Just do the tagging.
 FEATURE_TAG_NOT_REQUESTED=1 # Optional - 1 (default): Tag items which were not requested in Overseerr as such.
+FEATURE_TAG_STALE_REQUEST=1 # Optional - 1 (default): Tag items older than 6 months that haven't been watched by anyone in last 3 months.
+FEATURE_TAG_WATCHED=1 # Optional - 1 (default): Tag items the requester or someone else has watched.
 START_DELAY_MS=0 # Optional - Number of milliseconds to wait before starting the first pass.
 Useful if you reboot all containers at the same time.
 ```